cbalioglu/env-setup/README.md

 ## projects
 This directory has a subdirectory per project (e.g. PyTorch).
 Each subdirectory contains script(s) relevant to set up a development environment for that particular project.
-For instance a PyTorch development environment can be set up
+For instance, a PyTorch development environment can be set up via:
-via:

 ```sh
 $ cd <pytorch-repo-dir>